Thursday, October 8, 2009

 Viable Business Models?

+From a business model perspective, advertising-based is severely overrated for social networking sites.
+Investors are naive if they think that networks will survive and thrive with the addition of web advertising.
 I'd argue it's counter the social network culture: Web advertising turns people off by infiltrating, distracting and detracting from their social networking experience.
 The intent is to increase, enhance and expand their use and the value of the network -- not the opposite, which advertising typically does.
 Twitter appears to be shying away from advertising -- it would certainly destroy that medium!
 Facebook recognizes this and is experimenting with "engagement ads" integrated into the social networking experience.
 I'm still not convinced of this.

 I am, however, a fan of the potential of "virtual currency".
 The network has value and people can exchange services within the network either in real money (e.g., dollars, pounds sterling etc.) or as virtual currency -- where the site acts as it's own virtual country and creates it's own virtual currency, (including an exchange mechanism and exchange rate) which can be bought with real money, and used within the confines of the site (or possibly other sites).
 Facebook is experimenting with this approach as well.
 Facebook has it's own internal virtual currency, growing out of its "credits" system, that is currently restricted to the company's internal "Gifts" application.
 At some point soon, Facebook plans to make the Facebook currency system available to developers (using Facebook APIs) which could produce a significant new source of revenue by taking a cut of the transactions as real money is used to purchase the credits or other currency usable only on Facebook.
 I think for this to fully work for participants there'd also have to be a way to reconvert the currency back into real money and withdraw it from the Facebook virtual world.
 I wonder if Facebook will allow this...real banking operation or leave it as the more advantageous, one-way, use-it-or-lose-it, gift-card approach.

+It is not at all clear to me how Twitter will ultimately make money.
 Twitter essentially provides access and visibility to into what used to be invisible commentary on things (events, products, etc.) -- the instant communication, the messages, to participants sharing an interest.
 For many, it provides an instant pulse on a topic, product, service or event, and creates and sustains communities of interest.
 It enables people to emerge as influencers/message makers and as followers/message consumers.
 It allows company's to monitor sentiment of their products, brands and services -- which is a huge value to businesses.
 Thus it's great for building and monitoring a brand (personal, corporate, political -- doesn't matter), but how will it build revenue?
 From a technology standpoint, it's not unlike the Telco providers who charge for SMS messages... which is essentially what Twitter provides a short (140 characters) message service.
 But it would be extremely difficult for them to now charge users for it as they've established the bar at "free".
 Thus I expect it would be difficult to get users to pay monthly or annually to tweet.
 So... what do they do?
 Perhaps at some point they'll charge to search the tweet history, though Microsoft is now doing that with their new Bing search engine, for free.
 Perhaps they'll charge businesses for access to the system -- charging for the right to monitor sentiment on their products and services.
 It's clear that brand management and monitoring has real value to businesses, who are now increasingly using Twitter as part of both their marketing and customer service/support functions.

 Other potentially viable models such as charging for membership, subscription, or for certain capabilities or services I believe are possible -- but the challenge is that the bar has already been set at "free" for most of these sites.
 Some sites, like LinkedIn, charge for additional services, a model which could work for a number of sites, but the additional services must offer real value to the participants and the community.